netscaler/console-netscaleradc-config-migration/README.md

 This repository contains a user-interactive shell script designed to facilitate the migration of NetScaler's application configurations in NetScaler Console systems.
 The script is compatible with both on-premises NetScaler Console and NetScaler Console Service.
 It makes use of NetScaler Console APIs for migrating application configurations from either a source ns.conf or a source NetScaler (managed by Console) to another target NetScaler.

 # Usage
-To execute the script, run the following command in your terminal:
+To execute the script, run the following command from the config_migration directory in your terminal:
 ./config_migrate.sh

 The script will guide you through the following steps: